 Precept assignments and participation will count for 25% of the final grade.
 Half of the precept grade will be based on short weekly assignments where students submit their own ideas for exam questions that reinforce the key take-away points from lecture.
 The other half of the precept grade will be based on participation in discussions.

 There will be two exams – a first-half exam (mid-term) and a second-half exam (final) –.
-In total, the two exams will be worth a total of 75% of the final grade.
+In total, the two exams will be worth a combined 75% of the final grade.
 Students will be given choice of how much to count each exam, between 25% and 50%.
-To be clear, the mid-term and final combined count for 75%, but each student can allocate 25-50% for the mid-term.
-The final exam will then count for the remaining 25-50%.
+To be clear, the first- and second-half exams combined count for 75%, but each student can allocate 25-50% for the first-half exam.
+The second-half exam will then count for the remaining 25-50%.
 Each exam will cover the substance and analytical tools presented in the lectures and required readings.
-The final is not cumulative.
-Each lecture focuses on one article-length reading of about 30 pages.
+The second-half exam is not cumulative.
+Most lectures focuses on one article-length reading of about 30 pages.

 Why allow each student to choose how much the exams count?
 Students remember the experience of assigning their personal weight to their mid-term.
 What do they remember?
-Hopefully, they remember the point of the exam: imposing a credible commitment to study.
+Hopefully, they remember the very point of the exam: imposing a credible commitment to study.
 Why are credible commitments important to remember for this class?
 A central question we pose about international organizations is whether they impose credible commitments on their members.
 So, deciding how to weigh the exams for your final grade is meant to convey a meta-lesson about international cooperation.

 For students interested in using a textbook (not required for this course), I recommend this one: